core-wg/oscore/draft-ietf-core-object-security.md

 In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} even in the case of compromised proxies, OSCOAP binds responses to the request by including the request's ID (Sender ID or Recipient ID) and sequence number in the AAD of the response.
 The server therefore needs to store the request's ID (Sender ID or Recipient ID) and sequence number until all responses has been sent.

-Like DTLS, OSCOAP only provides relative freshness in the sense that the sequence numbers allows a recipient to determine the relative order of messages.
+For responses without Observe, OSCOAP provides absolute freshness.
+For requests and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allows a recipient to determine the relative order of messages.
 For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness [I-D.mattsson-core-coap-actuators].

 # Processing {#coap-protected-generate}